-In the context of climate emergency, when science and activists worldwide are 1 2 urging for the decarbonisation of the global economy, the transport sector plays 3 a major role.
-Specifically, air transport requires a massive reformulation 4 effort.
-Despite the warnings -- and obviousness- regarding the high impact of 5 aviation on the environment, the operators of several major European airports are putting forward expansion proposals.
-Scaling up these facilities is in line 6 7 with a strategy of growth in the aviation sector that is in clear contradiction 8 with the need for decarbonisation.
-Once again, the economic powers and elites 9 are making profit at the expenses of our rights to live in a healthy 10 environment.
+In the context of climate emergency, when science and activists worldwide are urging for the decarbonisation of the global economy, the transport sector plays a major role.
+Specifically, air transport requires a massive reformulation effort.
+Despite the warnings -and obviousness- regarding the high impact of aviation on the environment, the operators of several major European airports are putting forward expansion proposals.
+Scaling up these facilities is in line with a strategy of growth in the aviation sector that is in clear contradiction with the need for decarbonisation.
+These are consequences of our economic system and policies that are based on the exploitation of people and the environment.
+In this system, corporations are making profit at the expense of our rights to live in a healthy environment.

-In Spain, the national airport operator AENA has put forward plans to expand 11 virtually all major Spanish airports.
-In the case of Barcelona - El Prat 12 Airport, the expansion project envisions a new terminal and the extension of one 13 the airport's three runways, with the goal of reaching 70 million passengers per 14 year by 2030.
-The airport is located right by the Llobregat Delta, a space of 15 critical ecological importance within the dense, heavily urbanized Barcelona 16 conurbation.
-There are several swamps and two main lagoons around the airport 17 area, one of which would be removed to allocate the runway extension.
-Overall, 18 19 the Barcelona Airport expansion project would generate the following negative 20 impacts:
+In Spain, the national airport operator AENA has put forward plans to expand virtually all major Spanish airports.
+In the case of Barcelona - El Prat Airport, the expansion project envisions a new terminal and the extension of one the airport's three runways, with the goal of reaching 70 million passengers per year by 2030.
+The airport is located right by the Llobregat Delta, a space of critical ecological importance within the dense, heavily urbanized Barcelona conurbation.
+There are several swamps and two main lagoons around the airport area, one of which would be removed to allocate the runway extension.
+Overall, the Barcelona Airport expansion project would generate the following negative impacts: